Alexandru Macedonski: 1875 trial and office as prefect

 In March 1875, Macedonski was arrested on charges of defamation or sedition.
 For almost a year before, he and Oltul had taken an active part in the campaign against Conservative Party and its leader, Premier Lascăr Catargiu.
 In this context, he had demanded that the common man "rise up with weapons in their hands and break both the government agents and the government", following up with similar messages aimed at the Domnitor.
-He was taken to Bucharest's Văcărești prison and confined there for almost three months.
+He was taken to Bucharest's Văcărești Prison and confined there for almost three months.
 Supported by the liberal press and defended by the most prestigious pro-liberal attorneys (Nicolae Fleva among them), Macedonski faced a jury trial on 7 June, being eventually cleared of the charges.
 Reportedly, the Bucharest populace organized a spontaneous celebration of the verdict.

-In 1875, after the National Liberal Ion Emanuel Florescu was assigned the post of Premier by Carol, Macedonski embarked on an administrative career.
+In 1875, after the National Liberal Ioan Emanoil Florescu was assigned the post of Premier by Carol, Macedonski embarked on an administrative career.
 The poet was upset by not being included on the National Liberal list for the 1875 suffrage.
 This disenchantment led him into a brief conflict with the young liberal figure Bonifaciu Florescu, only to join him soon afterward in editing Stindardul journal, alongside Pantazi Ghica and George Fălcoianu.
 The publication followed the line of Nicolae Moret Blaremberg, made notorious for his radical and republican agenda.
 Ghica and Macedonski remained close friends until Ghica's 1882 death.